Federal Tax AttorneyRespond quickly and effectively to IRS audits and notices.

 IRS Tax Audits

-Don’t walk into your audit blind – let us work with you to make the process as brief and painless as possible.
+Our federal tax attorneys specialize in IRS tax audit assistance, so let us work with you to make the process as brief and painless as possible.

 If you establish a poor tax record, it could cost you hundreds of thousands of dollars – even millions!
 An IRS audit reviews financial records from you or your organization to ensure that you are reporting within legal parameters.
 Audits can occur because of random selection or a red flag on your documentation, marked within the IRS.